Sygitech Blog

 Integration of DevSecOps

 Though security is an integral part of an organization, the introduction of a security framework is a crucial part of the DevOps process.
-Otherwise, the implementation of security will be unbalanced, which can hamper the speed and agility of the business.
+Otherwise, an unbalanced security implementation can hamper the business’s speed and agility.
 With the help of DevOps consulting services, the organization can follow a transition process without causing any harm to the development cycles.

 DevSecOps is a set of practices that organizations prefer to incorporate to tackle ever-evolving challenges in security.
 DevSecOps endorses traditional security engagement to an active process of the software development life cycle (SDLC).
 The processes like continuous integration (CI) and continuous delivery (CD) ensure the active testing and verification of code during the development process.
 Similarly, incorporation of DevSecOps conducts active security audits and penetration testing into agile development.

-For optimal security of DevOps, the organizations need collaboration from multiple aspects of internal functions to ensure that the security measures are correctly implemented at all stages of the development cycle.
+Optimal DevOps security requires cross-functional collaboration to ensure proper security measures at all development cycle stages.
 To implement a suitable security framework, enterprises need to take equal care of development, design, operation, delivery, and support system to achieve a balanced system.
-Incorporation of DevSecOps throughout the DevOps workflow helps in balanced governance, and also helps to reduce cybersecurity functions like IAM, unified threat management, privilege management, code review, vulnerability testing, and configuration review.
+DevSecOps integration enhances governance and reduces cybersecurity tasks like IAM, threat management, code review, and vulnerability testing.
 With such a framework where security is appropriately aligned with DevOps, the users will be able to attain a higher profit margin along with fast and secure delivery processes.

 How DevSecOps facilitates security and compliance